Alex Murdaugh is denied new double-murder trial after judge hears jury tampering allegations

 The rest of the jury filed in one by one and said their verdicts weren't influenced by anything outside the trial.
 One said he heard Hill say “watch his body language” before Murdaugh testified, but said Hill's comment didn't change his mind.

-“What matters is what the jurors heard,” and whether that persuaded them to change their verdicts to guilty in a way that was anything other than the product of honest deliberation, prosecutor Creighton Walters said in closing.
-“You have 11 of them strong as a rock who said this verdict was not influenced,” Waters said.
+“You have 11 of them strong as a rock who said this verdict was not influenced,” prosecutor Creighton Waters said.
 “The evidence is overwhelming from the people who mattered.”

-Defense attorney Jim Griffin, in his closing, cited case law in arguing that any communication about a case from court staff to jurors is presumptively prejudicial.
-He said the defense clearly proved Hill made prejudicial comments to the jury, and “one of those jurors says it influenced my verdict.
-How is that not prejudice?”
+Defense attorney Jim Griffin said Toal's belief that Hill was not credible will eventually be a win in an appeals court and Murdaugh's conviction will be overturned.

+“The innocent man was wrongly convicted — we didn't think she would say that,” Griffin said outside court.

 Murdaugh's fall from his role as an attorney lording over his small county to a sentence of life without parole has been exhaustively covered by true crime shows, podcasts and bloggers.

-Jury tampering is the basis for Murdaugh's appeal, but Toal set a difficult standard for his lawyers.
+Toal set a difficult standard for Murdaugh's lawyers.
 She ruled the defense must prove that potential misconduct by Hill directly led jurors to change their minds to guilty.

-The defense argued if they prove the jury was tampered with, it shouldn't matter whether a juror openly said their verdict changed, because even subtle influence could have kept Murdaugh from getting a fair trial.

 Toal was Chief Justice of the South Carolina Supreme Court for 15 years before retiring.
 She was appointed by the current high court justices to rule on the juror misconduct allegations.